Daviesss/davie-ridescan-integration/README.md

 ## Execution

-**Why this run order matters:** The safety monitor node is always started *before* the waypoint follower so there is no telemetry gap at the start of a mission ...if the monitor started late, the first seconds of dock-exit behavior (one of the phases RideScan explicitly calibrates against) would go unscored.
+**Why this run order matters:** The safety monitor node is always started *before* the waypoint follower so there is no telemetry gap at the start of a mission  if the monitor started late, the first seconds of dock-exit behavior (one of the phases RideScan explicitly calibrates against) would go unscored.
 Similarly, the visualiser is optional precisely because it only renders what the monitor and follower already publish; it never gates the safety loop itself.

 **How one full execution cycle plays out end to end:**
 1. The safety monitor comes online and starts buffering `/odom` telemetry immediately.